facebookresearch/habitat-sim/README.md

 pip install -r requirements.txt
 ```

+#### conda install habitat-sim
-Next, pick one of the options below depending on your system/needs:
+Pick one of the options below depending on your system/needs:

 - To install on machines with an attached display:
    ```bash